 Our goal is to help educate, entertain, and amuse!
 Usually this means a walk in the woods, but we may take to the water or the wheels.
 We occasionally bring in guests with a particular expertise in the natural world.
 Colchester Land Trust is here for you, offering education, excerise, and land preservation.
+We are doing our small part to protect Earth from the Dark Lord of Mordor.

-Preview of coming attractions:
+Preview of coming attractions (semi-firm; things could change!):

 love for nature sings off his journal pages in spring.
 His winter writing